 Crispy Wild Rice Salad

-Got leftover wild rice hanging out in your fridge?
-This dinner salad is the perfect recipe for using up a bit of cooked rice that wouldn't be enough for a full side dish on it's own.
+Use leftover wild rice to prep this dinner salad in minutes.
 Toss with fresh roasted carrots and salad greens and coat with a super-easy 3-ingredient homemade dressing.

 Both my girls are great salad eaters but they tend to gravitate towards Caesar salads or anything with ranch dressing.